 Features and Component of CIPAL-Compass

-CIPAL-Compass is the only device and OS indepedent software on the market for the modeling and life prediction of copper-induced pitting in aluminium alloys used in the microelectronics and semiconductor industry, the chemical process industry, the power generation industry, the water treatment industry, and any industry/sector where aluminium alloys come into contact with waters or process fluids that contain trace amount of copper ions.
+CIPAL-Compass is the only device and OS independent software on the market for the modeling and life prediction of copper-induced pitting in aluminium alloys used in the microelectronics and semiconductor industry, the chemical process industry, the power generation industry, the water treatment industry, and any industry/sector where aluminium alloys come into contact with waters or process fluids that contain trace amount of copper ions.
 Designers, engineers, architects, consultants, maintenance and inspection personnel can quickly assess and quantify the impact of copper ions on the pitting corrosion of aluminuium alloys, the pit depth, the pitting rate, the remaining life of their components or systems, and the critical level of copper ions for process control.
-CIPAL-Compass utilizes cloud computing and works anytime, anywhere, on any device running any OS without the need to install or download anything.
+CIPAL-Compass utilizes machine learning and cloud computing and works anytime, anywhere, on any device running any OS without the need to install or download anything.

 CIPAL-Compass consists of two modules: